Sign In / Sign Out

 **important note: 18 hours of upper division criminal justice courses are required

 The College of Public Service and Community Solutions has a college-level graduation requirement for all undergraduate students majoring within the college.
 This degree requirement is called the interdisciplinary public service requirement.
 Each student must complete course work from other schools within the college.
 Students may choose a core course from their major and three courses from the approved course list for this requirement in addition to completing ASU 101-CPP.
 ASU 101-CPP must be completed in the first year at ASU; the other courses can be taken while completing the degree.
-The approved course list for each catalog year is available on the major map.
 Questions about this requirement should be directed to the academic advisor for the major.
+To meet the requirement, students must take three courses from at least two of the following different areas/groups:

 For a detailed summary of all of the degree requirements that includes a map sequencing the major by semester, visit the major map for the on-campus B.S. degree in criminology and criminal justice.